Dye, Stencil and Sew with Linda Lee and Nancy Shriber

 The workshop runs from 9:00 a.m. - 5:00 p.m Monday through Thursday and 9:00 a.m. - 1:00 p.m. on Friday.
 For guests of the Crescent, breakfast is provided from 8:00 a.m. - 9:00 a.m. everyday.
 Lunch is served each day from 12:00 p.m. to 1:00 p.m.

-We start the day with a trunk show of Sewing Workshop garments and patterns where Linda demonstrates variations and coordinates for various patterns.
+We start the week with a trunk show of Sewing Workshop garments and patterns with Linda demonstrating variations and coordinates for lots of patterns.
 You can also participate in Show & Tell if you are wearing a Sewing Workshop garment that you want to share.

 What to Bring